alearturo/alearturo/README.md

 <h2 align="center">A data analyst passionate for entrepreneurship, technology, marketing and share knowledge.</h2>

-- 🔭 I’m currently working on  Digital Marketing and Data Analytic
+- 🔭 I’m currently working with Digital Marketing and Data Analytic
 - 🌱 I’m currently learning Python, Java and Julia
 - 👯 I’m looking to collaborate on  Business Inteligence, Data Science, IA.
 - 🤔 I’m looking for help with Python